Foxinatel/COMS20012-Notes/csb.typ

 #colbreak()

 = Operating Systems
-- Multiplexing: allows multiple people or programs to use the same set of hardware resources -- processors, memory, disks, network connection -- safely and efficiently.
+- Multiplexing: allows multiple people or programs to use the same set of hardware resources -- processors, memory, disks, network connection -- safely and efficiently
-- Abstractions: processes, threads, address spaces, files, and sockets simplify the usage of hardware resources by organizing information or implementing new capabilities.
+- Abstractions: processes, threads, address spaces, files, and sockets simplify the usage of hardware resources by organizing information or implementing new capabilities
 == 1940-1955
 - Computer are exotic experimental equipment
 - Program in machine language